Perkins, Justin Scott (Scott), Ph.D.

 Assistant Professor of Music

 Connecticut native Scott Perkins enjoys a multifaceted career as an international prizewinning composer, a versatile performer, an award-winning scholar, and a music educator.
 His music includes art songs, musical theatre, solo instrumental works, choral music, electroacoustic media, and music for film and church, and has been performed throughout North America and Europe.
-The judges who awarded him a BMI Student Composer Award described his winning work as “a dramatic and strikingly beautiful example of choral writing which speaks to the heart as well as to the mind.”
+His recently composed opera, Charon, commissioned and premiered by the Washington National Opera at the Kennedy Center, has been praised by the Washington Post (“dramatic,” “colorful,” “the strongest work [on the program]”) and the Washington Times Community (“perfectly orchestrated,” “haunting,” “a remarkable and welcome musical surprise”).
+The judges who awarded him a BMI Student Composer Award deemed his winning work “a dramatic and strikingly beautiful example of choral writing which speaks to the heart as well as to the mind.”
 He has collaborated with musical and non-musical artists, including Tony Award-winning playwrights, Emmy-winning filmmakers, and prizewinning poets.
-In one of his more recent musical endeavors, Scott worked with Sir Peter Shaffer (Equus, Amadeus) while composing a score for the author’s play The Gift of the Gorgon.
-Performed at Guild Hall in East Hampton, NY, the play was directed by Tony Walton and starred Alec Baldwin.

 Devoted particularly to early and new vocal music, Scott has concertized as a tenor throughout the United States, England, Mexico, Scotland, and Norway.
-He is a featured soloist on CDs produced by Bridge Records and Loft Recordings.
+He has performed with professional ensembles as both a vocalist and a conductor, and he is a featured soloist on CDs produced by Bridge Records and Loft Recordings.

 Scott is a scholar with a particular interest in the music of Benjamin Britten.
 His dissertation thesis, “‘Voices of Boys’: The Influence of Britten’s Missa Brevis on his War Requiem,” is based on a paper judged the best student paper presented at an American Musicological Society chapter meeting.
 He has also given presentations on musical topics at Harvard University and the University of Chicago.